martinjaros/nanotalk2/README.md

 Nanotalk distributed voice client
 =================================

-This is a simple, distributed voice client.
+This is a simple, distributed multimedia client.
 It can be used for simple calls between nodes;
 the peer node is specified by its ID (or an alias you assigned to this ID).
 The client will search the network by querying nodes it already knows and once the target node is found,